Conrad Savanna Nature Preserve: Habitat

 The savanna has changed little from the period when eastern settlers first arrived south of the Kankakee River.
 The soil is a fine sand quartz, which covers the preserve and the areas surrounding it.
 It primarily occurs in the sand hills, much of the surrounding flatlands contains sand.
 Savannas in this region are dominated by oak trees.
 Oaks survive in the sands which shed water rapidly, creating drought-like conditions.
 Throughout northwest Indiana, the oak savannas are primarily black oak and white oaks.
 Typical dry prairie plants include hairy puccoon, goat's rue, blunt-leaved milkweed, leadplant, and New Jersey tea.
 These are in addition to the grasses listed above.

 Conrad Station Savanna

-Conrad Station Savanna is east of Conrad Savanna Nature Preserve on County Road 725 North.
-A parking lot and trail area available at CR 725 N and CR 250 W. Like the Nature Preserve, Conrad Station is dominated by savanna plants, including the hairy puccoon, cleft phlox (Phlox bifida), New Jersey tea and sand milkweed (Asclepias amplexicaulis).
+Conrad Station Savanna (also known as Conrad Station Nature Preserve) is east of Conrad Savanna Nature Preserve on County Road 725 North.
+A parking lot and trail area available at CR 725 N and CR 250 W. Like the Conrad Savanna, Conrad Station Savanna is dominated by savanna plants, including the hairy puccoon, cleft phlox (Phlox bifida), New Jersey tea and sand milkweed (Asclepias amplexicaulis).
 Along the trail, prickly pear cactus can be found in the small open rises.
 Savanna wildlife that is most readily seen includes a variety of birds, i.e., red-head woodpeckers, turkey and quail.
 The glass lizard is common.
 Because it lives most of its life underground, it is rarely seen.
 Conrad Station has an 1.8 mi interpretive trail with information signs.
 It follows old fire roads through the preserve.